For District Administrators & Science Coordinators

 District-Level Adoption

-If the district chooses to formally adopt Atomency as an instructional resource, we can provide documentation for the district vendor system, usage guidelines, and ongoing support.
+If the district chooses to formally adopt Atomency as an instructional resource, Atomency provides paid license terms, deployment guidance, vendor documentation, usage guidelines, update notes, and ongoing support.

 Ready to bring Atomency